On proper splinters in positive characteristic: Invariance under small birational maps

 is the identity.
 By restricting to $U$, we obtain the desired section of $\mcO_U \to f_*\mcO_Y$.

 For \labelcref{item:splinter_determined_on_big_open} consider a finite cover $f\colon Y \to X$.
-Since $X$ is Nagata, we can assume that $Y$ is normal\,; see \cref{rmk:splinter-vs-globally+}.
+Since $X$ is Nagata, so is $Y$.
+By possibly replacing $Y$ by its normalization, we can assume that $Y$ is normal.
 The sheaf $f_*\mcO_Y$ satisfies the property $S_2$ by \cite[Prop.~5.7.9]{ega_iv_2} and is therefore reflexive.
 Since $U$ is a splinter, we obtain a splitting of $\mcO_U \to f_*\mcO_Y \vert_U$ and this extends to a splitting of $\mcO_X \to f_* \mcO_Y$ as $X$ is normal and all the involved sheaves are reflexive. \end{proof}